Skip to main content

 To effectively understand and utilize KlickerUZH, it is important to grasp the four key concepts that form the foundation of the application.
 These concepts are as follows:

-1. Questions: Questions are the primary building block of the application.
-All of the activities provided by KlickerUZH utilize questions that are managed in the question pool.
-Lecturers can pose questions to the participants and participants can respond using their devices to practice content.
+1. Elements: Elements - like single choice questions or flashcards - are the primary building block of the application.
+All of the activities provided by KlickerUZH utilize elements that are managed in the element library.
+Lecturers can pose elements to the participants and participants can respond using their devices to practice content.

 2. Learning Activities: Lecturers can choose between five different types of activities that suit specific educational objectives and adapt to various teaching methods during live lectures (synchronous learning) or outside of the traditional lecture frame (asynchronous learning).
 The activities are: Live Quiz, Live Q&A, Microlearning, Practice Quiz and Group Activity.